ouravantgarde/red-rainbow/competitors.md

 Blood Sport is a rapidly shifting humanoid made of arcing electricity that bias vertically, an energy that surrounds **Double Down** and **Spite Parry**.
 All of Mauled by Concrete's attacks have distorted electric and thunderous sounds.
 When **Throphy Kill** is channeled, this manifests as blaring guitar-like humming while it is surrounded by electricity.

-Mauled by Concrete is inspired by early 2000s grunge and metal aesthetics.
+Mauled by Concrete is inspired by early 2000s metal aesthetics.
 It is a combat doll formed via a... "mutualistic" relationship.

+%-se\[-\] **Extras & Tips**

+Mauled by Concrete requires quick reactions and decision making.
+Dashing away for Wide Swings, to the side for Breaking Uppercut, and using vertical movement for Spiinning Strike.
+Using AoE or homing attacks can help with it attempting to dodge.
+When Blood Sport is active, more attention should be given as attempting to simply kite is not worth the risk.
+Thrill Strike is best dodged via quicker movement abilities or dashing twice, as a lesser reaction time will not allow a single dash to be enough.
+Spite Parry can be fooled in order to land a heavier cast time ability by aiming or otherwise casting looking elsewhere and flicking at the last moment, as Blood Sport has both reaction and travel time in order to prevent damage.
+It is wise to try and save any stuns or falters to prevent a combo from building, as it does not stay still enough to shoot its attacks as easily.
+If Mauled by Concrete is attempting a Trophy Kill, all focus should be given in order to dash on cue.

 %-se\[-\] **Death Messages**